isan26/reqmate/README.md

 ```

-and the same way you can set the cache for reqmate, you also can get the cache from it like:
+Similarly, you can retrieve the cache from ReqMate:

 ```typescript
 const cache = reqmate.cache;